jlechem/filesort-rs/README.md

 * --word,             Reads data in per word rather than per line

 ## Example
-* `filesort --input-file test.txt --output-file output.txt` Reads the data from test.txt and writes it to output,txt in ascending order
+* `filesort --input-file test.txt --output-file output.txt --line` Reads the data from test.txt per line and writes it to output,txt in ascending order

 # Requirements
 You must have the Rust compiler installed.